denisiko/imageprocessing/README.md

 curl 'http://localhost:8000/collections/images?deviceId=12345&timestamp=2024-08-18T02%3A04%3A07Z' -o image.png
 ```

-The GET parameters `deviceId` and `timestamp` are obligatory.
-If they are not provided or invalid you will get a `400` response.
+The GET parameters `deviceId` and `timestamp` are obligatory. `timestamp` must be properly URL-encoded.
+If the parameters are not provided or invalid you will get a `400` response.
 If they do not match an existing image you will get a `404` response.